A Tradition of Caring

 South Miami Hospital also opened its doors in 1960, only five miles east of Baptist in the city of South Miami.
 This 460-bed hospital is accredited with a commendation from the Joint Commission on Accreditation for Healthcare Organizations, as are all Baptist Health hospitals.
 In 2004, the hospital was recognized as a Magnet Hospital for Nursing Excellence by the American Nurses Credentialing Center, a part of American Nurses Association.

 South Miami Hospital enjoys an excellent reputation for quality care in many areas, including services at its Diabetes Care Center and Regional Cancer Program.
-Its cardiovascular services, under the umbrella of the South Miami Heart Center, offers a comprehensive approach in prevention, diagnosis and treatment.
+Its cardiovascular services, offers a comprehensive approach in prevention, diagnosis and treatment.
 That includes one of the first Heart Attack Units in Miami-Dade County, located in the hospital's Emergency Center.

 South Miami Hospital's Addiction Treatment Program has received international recognition in the area of substance abuse treatment, a service offered in both English and Spanish.